Policy last updated

 In accordance with relevant anti-discrimination laws:

-- Schools remain responsible for providing ‘reasonable adjustments’ to ensure that students with disabilities are able to access their education on the same basis as their peers.
+- schools remain responsible for providing ‘reasonable adjustments’ to ensure that students with disability can access education on the same basis as their peers

-- Schools are legally obliged to provide these reasonable adjustments, regardless of whether or not a student is also receiving NDIS support.
+- schools are legally obliged to provide these reasonable adjustments, regardless of whether a student is also receiving NDIS support.

 For further information refer to Students with Disability.